serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Localization/NestedPermissionKeyRegistration.md

 # NestedPermissionKeyRegistration class
 **namespace:** *[Serenity.Localization](../README.md#serenity.localization-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

 Contains helper methods for registration of permission keys in nested static classes.
-These classes contains string contants containing permission keys.
+These classes contains string constants containing permission keys.
 Display name for permission keys can be set by [DisplayName] attribute.
 Display name for groups can be set by [Description] attribute on classes themselves.
 For group display name to work, all constants in a class must start with same group prefix.

 ```csharp
 public static class NestedPermissionKeyRegistration